b-inary/desktop-postflop/README.md

 $ npm run tauri build
 ```

+If the build was successful, you should be able to find the application in the `src-tauri/target/release/bundle/` directory.

 If you want to use stable Rust instead of nightly Rust, please modify the following line in `src-tauri/Cargo.toml` (performance will be sacrificed):

 ```diff